-This Order gives the force of law to the Convention between Ireland and the United Arab Emirates for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income and capital gains, which is set out in the Schedule to the Order.
+This Order gives the force of law to the Convention between Ireland and the Republic of Panama for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income and capital gains, which is set out in the Schedule to the Order.
 The effect of the Convention is summarised below.

-This Convention with the United Arab Emirates, which was signed in Dubai on 1st July 2010 is comprehensive in scope and is based on the OECD Model Convention.
+This Convention with the Republic of Panama, which was signed 28th day of November 2011, is comprehensive in scope and is based on the OECD Model Convention.

-The taxes covered by the Convention are, for Ireland, Income Tax, Income Levy, Corporation Tax and Capital Gains Tax: for the United Arab Emirates, the Taxes on Income and the Corporate Tax.
+The taxes covered by the Convention are, for Ireland, Income Tax, Universal Social Charge, Corporation Tax and Capital Gains Tax: for the Republic of Panama, the Income Tax provided in the Fiscal Code, Book IV, Title I, and its related decrees and regulations.

-The Convention provides for the allocation of taxing rights between Ireland and the United Arab Emirates and for the granting of relief from double taxation with regard to items of income and capital gains which, under the laws of Ireland and the laws of the United Arab Emirates, may under the terms of the Convention be taxed in both countries.
-Where both countries continue to have taxing rights, for example in the case of business profits arising through a permanent establishment which a person resident in one country has in the other country, or in the case of capital gains arising from the disposal of immovable property, the Convention provides that the country of residence of the recipient of the income or gain will give relief against its tax on the income or gains for the tax paid in the other country on the same income or gains.
-Irish direct investors (i.e. Irish companies holding 5% or more of the voting power of the paying company) in receipt of dividends from a United Arab Emirates company are granted credit for the tax paid by the United Arab Emirates company on the profits out of which the dividends are paid (known as credit for underlying tax).
+The Convention provides for the allocation of taxing rights between Ireland and the Republic of Panama and for the granting of relief from double taxation with regard to items of income and capital gains which, under the laws of Ireland and the laws of the Republic of Panama may under the terms of the Convention be taxed in both countries.

+Where both countries continue to have taxing rights, for example in the case of certain interest, dividends and royalties, business profits arising through a permanent establishment which a person resident in one country has in the other country, or in the case of capital gains arising from the disposal of immovable property, the Convention provides that the country of residence of the recipient of the income or gain will give relief against its tax on the income or gains for the tax paid in the other country on the same income or gains.
+Irish direct investors (i.e. Irish companies holding 5% or more of the voting power of the paying company) in receipt of dividends from a Panamanian company are granted credit for the tax paid by the Panamanian company on the profits out of which the dividends are paid (known as credit for underlying tax).